-Remembered that we fertilize our citrus trees three times a year.
-We used, any organic fertilizer with a 16-16-16 high in nitrogen and iron and because I live in the desert my soil isn’t the best.
-Also, remember to water deep citrus loves water.
-It should be at least 3 feet deep.
-Use the noon shadow as a reference to were you should put your dripper.
+In my case we used, any organic fertilizer with a 16-16-16 high in nitrogen and iron and because I live in the desert my soil isn’t the best it’s mostly sand.
+Also, remember to water deep because citrus love water.
+When you water your citrus, it should be at least 3 feet deep.

 Why?
-Because the roots spread out and if you set your dripper or use your hose right at the trunk, it’s not getting efficient water.
-Therefore, you must water the citrus roots, and not waste water.
+Because the roots spread out and if you set your drippers or use your hose right at the trunk, its roots are not getting enough water.
+Therefore, you must water the citrus roots, not the trunk, and not waste water.

 A happy citrus makes lots of fruits, in turn, makes you happy you will be making some lemonade, orange juice some people make orangeade.
 Plentifully of citrus for the summer.